 Step 4 Measuring deferred production and consumption

 When you run the model above for a while, you will see that it is not entirely stable.
 Eventually the production stockpile will fill up and the consumption stockpile will become empty.
 In this step, we’ll show you two different ways to quantify this effect.

 At the production site, the flow source will eventually get blocked when the stock pile is full.
-Create a sink with an unlimited inflow rate and connect the production source to it.
+Create a sink with an unconstrained inflow rate and connect the production source to it.
 When you change this model in the future, make sure that the flow sink is always at the second (in general: last) output port of the flow source.
 This sink will now catch any production that the flow source cannot release into the system.

 Click on the deferred production sink, and find the Throughput (Input/Output) field in the statistics panel of the Quick Properties.
 There is a “Pin” () button to the right of it, which allows you to pin “Current Input and Output”.

 This will add a table to a new dashboard, showing you the amount of bulk that could not be stored to the stockpile.